 There were three middle infielders, in all, at this card show.
 Michael had played shortstop for the Yankees, 1968 to 1974.
-During the same general era, the Mets featured Bud Harrelson at the same position, while Pete Rose began major-league life as a second-baseman with the Cincinnati Reds.
+During the same general era, the Mets featured Bud Harrelson at the same position, whereas Pete Rose began major-league life as a second-baseman with the Cincinnati Reds.

-I have rarely had such a reaction to a sports figure in the flesh.
-The irony is Bud Harrelson had set up signature shop two seats away from Charlie Hustle.
+I have rarely had such a reaction to a sports figure in the flesh, or to anyone.
+The irony is Bud Harrelson had set up signature-shop two seats from the Electric Prune.
 Some will remember the ground-shaking altercation between the Mousterian Rose and the diminutive Harrelson, at Shea Stadium, during the third game of the 1973 NLCS.